Ziconius/tcli/README.md

 ```sh
 tcli cmd foo --user=bar --ip=192.168.24.156
 ```
-This will send the following JSON payload, to the required webhook.
+This will send the following JSON payload to the required webhook.

 ```json
 {